HOW BUSINESS OWNERS SHOULD SET UP THEIR LINKEDIN PROFILES

 1. Complete your profile

 LinkedIn guides you through numerous steps while setting up your profile.
 First, it will ask you to add past job experience, your education background, your “headline,” and picture, then, it will ask you to add a whole host of other information — skill endorsements, recommendations, honors and awards, certifications, volunteer experience, and more.

 It’s worth taking a few hours to make your profile complete because it’s the foundation of your personal brand online and will make it easier for the right prospects to find you.

-LinkedIn research actually suggests that users with complete profiles are 40 times more likely to receive opportunities via their LinkedIn activities.
+LinkedIn research actually suggests that users with complete profiles are 40 times more likely to receive opportunities via LinkedIn.

 2. Optimize your profile for search

 While you’re completing each section of your profile, try to think about what people seeking your product/service might be searching for Just as you want to have the right keywords on your website to attract people searching for you, you need to ensure your profile is written in the same language people would use to search.

 For example, many business owners have “business owner” in their LinkedIn headline, but no one who is searching for let’s say IT consulting services searches for “IT consulting service business owner.”
 They would be more likely to search for “IT Consultant” or “IT Services Minneapolis.”
 It would be smarter for the IT Consulting Firm Owner to have a heading that reads like, “IT Expert Technology Consultant - Helping Small Businesses Use Technology Better.”

 Your headline and all parts of your profile should clearly explain what you do and who you do it for - in the language the searcher would use.

 3. Use appealing, professional photos in your profile